b4winckler/reverse/README.md

 This repository contains a minimal example of a complete R package that calls out to C.  I have written this package to demonstrate the minimal amount of steps needed in order to write *and share* a package which calls C code.
+The document you are now reading grew out of my own experiences in writing and sharing the [LXB package][lxb] with colleagues at work.

 The [Writing R Extensions][manual] manual contains a reference for everything that is mentioned here (and more).